j-dublon/myGraphQLJobs/README.md

 4. Create a file `aws-exports.js` in the root of the project and add the AWS config data

-5. Run the command `patch-package` to apply project patches for `react-native-chart-kit` (without this the bar chart UI will not display correctly)

 ---

 ## To run on iOS: